 line on the dinghy broke a fingernail, the sunburn is peeling, and her favorite outfit has

 three hours in the bilge trying to track down an intermittent oil

 leak.
-And there's no power because, well, we don't know why yet.
+And there is no power because, well, we don't know why yet.

 It doesn't take much adversity for

-Princess to discover boating isn't for her and Macho Man is a grumpy
+Princess to discover boating is not for her.
+Macho Man is a grumpy

-old man who can't fix it all RIGHT NOW.
-So Princess hops a
+old fart who cannot fix it all RIGHT NOW.
+Thus Princess hops a

 plane and heads for home.